harsha-simhadri/big-ann-benchmarks/t3/README.md

   - [Evaluating Power Consumption](#evaluating_power_consumption)
 ## Introduction

 The T1 and T2 tracks of the competition restrict the evaluation of algorithms to standard Azure CPU servers with 64GB of RAM and 2TB of SSD.
-The only restriction in the T3 track is that the evaluation machine must be a 4U chassis or smaller (other form factors will be considered on a case-by-case basis.)
-Participants can enter any commercially available hardware ( including any commercially available add-on PCIe boards ).
+The only restriction in the T3 track is that the evaluation machine must be commercially available hardware ny commercially available hardware ( including any commercially available add-on PCIe boards ).
 T3 will maintain three leaderboards:
 * One based on the typical ANN performances metrics recall-vs-throughput
 * One based on power consumption
 * One based on hardware cost